“8. Aaronic Priesthood,” Handbook 2: Administering the Church (2019)

 They support each young man in his family.

 They help young men work toward the objectives listed in 8.1.3.
-This includes helping them set and accomplish goals in the Duty to God program.

 In response to assignments given in ward council meetings, they may work with quorum presidencies to organize service committees.